react-static/react-static/docs/guides/incremental-builds.md

 # Incremental Builds

-Incremental builds for extremely large sites can be very valuable.
+Incremental builds for extremely large sites cant be very valuable.
 They allow you to update only a portion of your site that has changed, remove content, and even switch route templates around (as long as the templates were previously bundled in the app)

 Incremental builds allow you to: